 Jon O’ Hanlon

-- Would you like to become a committee member yourself
+Would you like to become a committee member?
+We need you!

 We are keen to hear from anyone in the community who would like to be considered for the pool project committee and feel they can provide support in the areas of administration, project management, business, fundraising, construction, sustainability and more.

 These will all be voluntary positions where volunteers need to be able to commit some of their spare time to help move the project forward over the course of the next few years.

 The committee sees its role as working in partnership with other key stakeholders, helping with the business planning, design and funding of a new pool.

 We need a good range of professional skills and people with a can do attitude who are driven to do what’s best for the wider community.

 Do you have a passion for helping to get an indoor community pool for Waiheke Island?
 Can you help?

 The AGM (Annual General Meeting) of the Waiheke Pool Society is an opportunity, once a year, to vote new officers onto the committee.
 It’s also an opportunity to look back on the last year and plan for the year ahead.
 As this project picks up steam we are looking for new people to join the committee to help us move this project on and reach our goals.

 New society members can join at any time during the year and show their support or get involved with small projects that help towards the end goal.